 Alma Kelliher is a sound designer and composer based in Dublin.
 She won the 2013 Irish Times Theatre Award for best sound design.
 We worked together first on Starlight (Cork Midsummer Festival) and since then on Ré (an Irish language piece for IMRAM and Fás agus Forbairt) and Cure(Dublin Dance Festival).
 Her other theatre credits include Olwen Fouere’s award-winning Riverrun (The Emergency Room), Elephantom(National Theatre), Hansel and Gretel (Katie Mitchell, National Theatre), Elevator (thisispopbaby, ABSOLUT Fringe 2012), Death of a Tradesman (Talking Shop Ensemble), Travesties (Rough Magic), Edinburgh Fringe First award winner Minute After Midday (15th Oak).

 Iarla Ó Lionáird is a renowned sean-nós singer from Cúl Aodha who has brought his vocal skill and understanding of the tradition of Irish music to contemporary projects such as the Grammy-nominated Afro Celt Soundsystem and Crash Ensemble’s “Grá agus Bás”.
 I had been aware of and inspired by Iarla’s singing through recordings long before I met him in Baile Bhúirne, when I was Dance artists in Residence there in 2003/2004.
 We worked together subsequently when he contributed music to the interdisciplinary project Idir.
 In 2010, I invited him to contribute music also to my Dance on the Box commission, Mo mhórchoir féin.
-In 2011, Iarla also contributed music to Tabernacle.
+In 2011, Iarla contributed music to Tabernacle and in 2018, to my short film, Interdependence.

 Roberta Lima is an artist and researcher who focuses on her own body.
 I met her in Beijing when we were both in residence at the Red Gate Gallery studios and she invited me to invade her work space.
 Together we have been using digital and analogue technology to investigate how the energy of our bodies is transferred through and mediated by technological intervention.
 Roberta has exhibited our collaboration and we have continued our research during a further residency at Daghdha’s space in Limerick.